Exit

 4. Check tension by twisting the belt at the center point – proper tension is typically a half turn at the center distance between pulleys (this is not technically spot on but tends to be very close and avoids needing a belt tension measuring device in a pinch – for less critical equipment like this it works fine)

-5. If tension is too tight or too loose, adjust at the motor mount (should have a way to adjust distance) NOTE: if you use our belt solution above you won’t need to do this!
+5. If tension is too tight or too loose, adjust at the motor mount (should have a way to adjust distance) NOTE: If you use our belt solution above you won’t need to do this!

 6. Re-check belt tension after the fan has run for a few weeks as the belts tend to stretch during break-in.
-NOTE: if you use our belt solution above you won’t need to do this!
+NOTE: If you use our belt solution above you won’t need to do this!

 Things to avoid: